MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_Rx/README.md

 into the fifo (needed for the clock domain crossing).

 This is handled in ethernet/lan8720a/rmii\_rx.vhd.
 This module takes care of:
-* 2-bit to 8-bit expansion (user data output every fourth clock cycle @ 50 Mhz).
+* 2-bit to 8-bit expansion (user data is output every fourth clock cycle @ 50 Mhz).
 * CRC validation.
 * Framing with SOF/EOF.

-The output from this block is one byte pr clock cycle, with SOF asserted on the first byte of the MAC header and EOF asserted on the last byte of the CRC.
+The output from this block is one byte pr. clock cycle, with SOF asserted on the first byte of the MAC header and EOF asserted on the last byte of the CRC.
 Two error bits are provided (valid only at EOF) that indicate either a receiver error or a CRC error.